rhdunn/cainteoir-engine/docs/api/src/phoneme.md

 @aPhonemeSet The name of the phoneme set (transcription scheme) to load.

-Transcription schemes other than `features` are loaded from the `.phon` file with the same name in the \c phonemeset sub-directory of the cainteoir-engine data directory.
+Transcription schemes other than `features` are loaded from the `.phon` file with the same name in the `phonemeset` sub-directory of the cainteoir-engine data directory.

 #<cldoc:cainteoir::tts::phoneme_reader>